na-na-hi/renget/archive/chrprompt2.md

 >Oh boy, it hurts like hell!
 Even if it’s a weak attack, it causes some major pain, cuz of that energy put into it.
 If you just punch one of us normally, we can probably take it, but if you turn it into a real move by pumping energy into it, it’ll feel like you got slammed hard by a flaming bag of rocks.
 Clawfolk and Fighting-type energy just don’t mix.
 But it ain’t my fault.
 Ask anyone with a double weakness and they’re gonna tell you the same thing.
 It’s just the way we’re built.
 >Booker always freaks out whenever a Fighting-type attack comes at us.
 Even though he’s super resistant to that type of energy, he’s always worried for me.
 He still thinks I’ll die from even the littlest Fighting-type move.
 I hate seeing the little guy get scared like that, though, so I guess it’s good motivation to dodge as much as I can.

+Q3: Is there anything about the human world you've heard that's piqued your interest?

 ###Booker
 Q1: Is there anything that stinks about being a Ribombee that's really minor?
 >Hmm...
 Something minor that stinks...
 Oh!
 I got it: I can’t turn off my sense of smell.
 We bugs don’t have noses, because we smell with our antennae, so I can’t plug my nose when I smell something bad.
 I just have to tolerate it until I can get away from it, and that can be annoying.
 >A-and in case you’re wondering: no, Sneasel d-doesn’t smell.
 And that’s a good thing, too, considering I spend most of my time on her head, or at her side.
 Everyone in her tribe learned the importance of being stealthy, and part of that involves hiding your scent.
 Sneasel still cares about that, so she practices really good hygiene, thankfully.
 Q2: Are there any small items you've found a new use for as a Ribombee?
 >Well, the first thing that comes to mind is my bed.
 M-maybe you’ve seen it already.
 It’s a bowl of cotton balls, and we keep it on the desk in our dorm.
 It’s so comfy...
 Better than any bed I had as a human.
 Aside from that...
 I usually drink from a thimble, and I’ve used a feather quill pen as a broom before.
 Also, Sneasel and I have thought about getting me a sewing needle I could use as a sword, to protect myself if I need to.
 It would be the right size, but I’m not sure if I could use it very well without any fingers, so it's just in the idea stage so far.

+Q3: If you learn Pollen Puff, will you share some with the other guild members?
+I want sweets.

 ###Jung
 Q1: How and when did you meet Sara?